Charles III of Naples: War for Naples (1379–1381)

-Queen Joanna I of Naples officially acknowledged Clement VII as the lawful pope against Urban VI on 22 November 1378.
+Queen Joanna I of Naples officially acknowledged Antipope Clement VII as the lawful pope against Pope Urban VI on 22 November 1378.
 She even gave shelter to Clement VII, who had been expelled from Rome, and helped him to leave Italy for Avignon in May 1379.
 In retaliation, Pope Urban VI excommunicated the queen and declared her deprived of her kingdom in favor of Charles of Durazzo and his wife Margaret on 17 June.

 The conflict between Joanna and Pope Urban VI caused the Pope (as feudal overlord of the kingdom) to declare her dethroned in 1381 and give the kingdom to Charles.
-He marched on the Kingdom of Naples with a Croatian army, defeated her husband Otto, Duke of Brunswick-Grubenhagen, at San Germano, seized the city and besieged Joanna in the Castel dell'Ovo.
+He marched on the Kingdom of Naples with a Croatian army, defeated her husband Otto, Duke of Brunswick-Grubenhagen at San Germano, seized the city and besieged Joanna in the Castel dell'Ovo.
 After Otto's failed attempt to relieve her, Charles captured her and had her imprisoned at San Fele.
 Soon afterwards, when news reached Charles that her adopted heir, Louis I of Anjou, was setting out on an expedition to reconquer Naples, Charles had the Queen strangled in prison in 1382.
 Then he succeeded to the crown.

 King of Naples (1382–1385)

-Louis's expedition counted to some 40,000 troops, including those of Amadeus VI of Savoy, and had the financial support of Antipope Clement VII and Bernabò Visconti of Milan.
+Louis's expedition counted to some 40,000 troops, including those of Amadeus VI, Count of Savoy, and had the financial support of Antipope Clement VII and Bernabò Visconti of Milan.
 Charles, who counted on the mercenary companies under John Hawkwood and Bartolomeo d'Alviano, for a total of some 14,000 men, was able to divert the French from Naples to other regions of the kingdom and to harass them with guerrilla tactics.
 Amadeus fell ill and died in Molise on 1 March 1383, and his troops abandoned the field.
-Louis asked for help to his king in France, who sent him an army under Enguerrand VII, Lord of Coucy.
+Louis asked for help from his king in France, who sent him an army under Enguerrand VII de Coucy.
 The latter was able to conquer Arezzo and then invade the Kingdom of Naples, but midway was reached by the news that Louis had suddenly died at Bisceglie on 20 September 1384.

 In the meantime, relationships with Urban VI became strained, as he suspected that Charles was plotting against him.
-In January 1385 he had six cardinals arrested, and one, under torture, revealed Charles's part in a conspiracy.
-He then excommunicated Charles and his wife, and imposed an interdict over the Kingdom of Naples.
+In January 1385, he had six cardinals arrested, and one, under torture, revealed Charles's part in a conspiracy.
+He then excommunicated Charles and his wife and imposed an interdict over the Kingdom of Naples.
 The King replied by sending Alberico da Barbiano to besiege the pope in Nocera.
-After six months of siege, Urban was freed by two Neapolitan barons who had sided with Louis of Anjou, Raimondello Orsini and Tommaso di Sanseverino.
+After six months of siege, Urban was freed by two Neapolitan barons who had sided with Louis of Anjou, Raimondo Del Balzo Orsini and Tommaso di Sanseverino.